aherbert/gdsc-core/eclipse/README.txt

-The GDSC-SMLM code was developed using the Eclipse IDE: https://eclipse.org/
+The GDSC Core code was developed using the Eclipse IDE: https://eclipse.org/

 The code can be built using Maven.
 See the README.md for details.
 However using